MS in Education: Reading Specialist or Reading Specialist Certification Only

 All of the Candidates’ undergraduate coursework must be in conformity with the guidelines established for Saint Joseph’s teacher certification programs.
 Therefore, it is highly recommended that individuals who are interested in the graduate education program contact the graduate education advisor before applying to the program to review their undergraduate transcript and to determine if all required coursework has been completed.
 Formal acceptance into the graduate education program cannot be granted until all prerequisite coursework is successfully completed.

-For more information about the program, download our brochure.
 For questions or advising, please contact:

 Director, Graduate Reading Program